 Following acceptance of a course for accreditation/re-accreditation CASE will appoint a Lead Accreditor, a Co-accreditor and a Shadow Accreditor.
 The Lead Accreditor will contact you to introduce themselves and outline a way to proceed in terms of communication.
-In particular, you will need to reach an agreement regarding the date for the formal synchronised event.
+In particular, you will need to reach an agreement regarding the date for the formal synchronised event and will indicate whether a formal event is required and whether it should be in-person or virtual.

 The example timetable shown below can be used by accreditors and adapted to their own needs for face-to-face 1-day CASE-only accreditation events.
 This example includes all activities that should be covered, including private time for CASE Accreditors.
 The start time can be adjusted to suit the accreditors travel arrangements.
 Once agreed, the Lead Accreditor will share the timetable with you so that the event can be arranged.
+If a virtual event is planned, separate online meetings will need to be set up for the private CASE Panel meetings described below.